nvaccess/nvda/tests/manual/addonStore.md

 1. Confirm the warning message about add-on compatibility.
 1. Exit the add-on store dialog
 1. You should be prompted for restart, restart NVDA
-1. Confirm the add-on is enabled in the add-ons manager
+1. Confirm the add-on is enabled in the add-ons store

 ### Failure to download add-on
 1. Open the Add-on Store